Hedwig Village, Texas: Infrastructure and government

 As of 2022 the mayor of Hedwig Village is Tom Jinks.
 The council members are, in their respective council positions by number, Scott Davis, Patrick J. Breckon, Clay Trozzo, Matt Woodruff, and Shirley Rouse.

 The Village Fire Department serves all of the Memorial villages.
 Laverne Coller said that voter turnout numbers are high in Hedwig Village, and that "[t]he people in Hedwig Village are a very responsible, dedicated group of citizens.
 We have had council people who serve term after term voluntarily even though they don't get much glory."

 Hedwig Village operates its own police force.
 The village is within the Memorial Villages Water Authority.
 Laverne Coller said that, as paraphrased by Gia Gustilo of the Houston Chronicle, "seems to attract professionals perhaps" because Hedwig Village has its own police force.

 Harris County Precinct Three, headed by Steve Radack as of 2008, serves Hedwig Village.

 Hedwig Village is located in District 133 of the Texas House of Representatives.
 As of 2022 Jim Murphy represents the district.
 Hedwig Village is within District 7 of the Texas Senate; as of 2022 Paul Bettencourt represents the district.

 Hedwig Village is in Texas's 7th congressional district; in 2008, The pro-Republican Party publication Human Events identified the zip code 77024 as the zip code that gave the eighth largest contribution to John McCain's 2008 U.S. Presidential Election campaign.
 The zip code, which includes Hedwig Village, gave $540,309 United States dollars by October 24, 2008.
 As of 2019, however, the 7th congressional district is represented by a Democrat, Lizzie Pannill Fletcher.

 Harris Health System (formerly Harris County Hospital District) designated Northwest Health Center for ZIP code 77024.
 The nearest public hospital is Ben Taub General Hospital in the Texas Medical Center.

+Politics

+In the 2016 presidential election, Hedwig Village went to Republican nominee Donald Trump with 716 votes (60%) while Democratic nominee Hillary Clinton received 423 votes (36%).
+In the 2020 presidential election, Hedwig Village tallied 813 votes (61%) for Republican nominee Trump and 498 votes (37%) for Democratic nominee Joe Biden.
+In the 2024 presidential election, Republican nominee Trump garnered 824 votes (63%) in Hedwig Village to Democratic nominee Kamala Harris's 458 votes (35%).